-Tips from a Professional Organizer are simply common-sense solutions — Life Management Skills — to everyday problems.
-The majority of my clients experience stress over paper and digital clutter, lack of time, and over-crowded spaces.
+Tips from a Life Management Coach are simply common-sense solutions to overcome everyday obstacles.
+The majority of my clients experience stress over paper and digital clutter, lack of time, over-crowded spaces and too much on their To-Do list.
 However, it is not the paper, nor the possessions, nor the schedule that is the problem.
 It is the daily habits individuals carry along with them, both good and bad.

-Getting organized is about changing behaviors and making wise choices — Life Management Skills.
+Developing life management skills is about changing behaviors and making wise choices.
 There is always a choice.
 When something arrives, you choose what to do with it and how you will care for it.
-When someone asks you to do something, you choose whether it easily fits into your schedule.
+When someone asks you to do something, you choose whether it easily fits into your schedule or not.
 When you hold a possession in your hand, your choose whether it brings you joy or simply takes up precious space.

 All through life we accumulate tidbits of knowledge.
 Some information is important to retain, while other stuff is just trivia.
 And, then there is information that we don’t know, but maybe we should!